ari-language/ari/README.md

 unnamed alternative.
 You'll be forced to decouple & name things even when an inlined alternative would be easier to understand.

-Arie takes a fundamentally different approach.
+Ari takes a fundamentally different approach.
 Any expression can be inlined without labelling, but also, all expressions can be labelled.

 This gives developers flexibility to do whatever makes the most